njbultman/charlesschwabapi/README.md

 # Then, this value can be passed into get_orders_account
 account_orders <- get_orders_account(tokens, account_number)
 ```
 There are many additional functions available to gather not only information about the user's accounts but also general market information (quotes, option chains, price history, and more).
+It is encouraged to look through all the documentation pertaining to each function and the documentation related to the Individual Trader API on the Charles Schwab developer site to fully explore and understand the capabilities to make the most of this package.